 Unit summary This unit is aimed at those working in a wide range of settings.
 It covers the knowledge and skills needed to implement and promote good practice in recording, sharing, storing and accessing information.
-Assessment This init is interna Ily assessed via a po ortfolio of evidence Mandatory ed/not yet Level 3 2 credits 12 GLH mandatory achiev I Learning outcome (LOs) The learner will: S Assessme The learner ca nt criteria (AC) ^{an:} 1.
-Understand requirements for handling informat care settings ion in 1.1 Identify legislation and codes of practice that relate to handling information in care settings 1.2 Summarise the main points of legal requirements and codes of practice for handling information in care settings 1.3 Describe how to ensure data and cyber security is maintained in care services when using: electronic information systems manual systems 1.4 Describe how to support others to keep information secure 1.5 Explain what is considered a 'data breach' when handling information both electronically and manually 1.6 Describe the role of the Caldicott Guardian in relation to a data 2.
-Be able to implen good practice in handling informat breach within care settings 2.1 Ensure data security is maintained when storing and accessing information 2.2 Maintain and promote confidentiality in day-to-day communication 2.3 Maintain records that are up to date, complete, accurate and legible 3.
-Be able to support others to handle information rt 3.1 Support others to understand the need for secure handling of information3.2 Support others to understand and contribute to records 4.
-Be able to suppo processes within role and responsi own 4.1 Support audit processes in line with own role and responsibilities
+Assessment This unit is internally assessed via a portfolio of evidence.
+Mandatory Achieved/not yet Level 3 2 credits 12 GLH achieved

-Rai nge
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: Understand requirements for handling information 1.1 Identify legislation and codes of practice that relate to handling information in care settings in care settings 1.2 Summarise the main points of legal requirements and codes of practice for handling information in care settings Describe how to ensure data and cyber security is maintained in care services when using: electronic information systemsmanual systems 1.4 Describe how to support others to keep information secure Explain what is considered a 'data breach' when handling information both electronically and manually Describe the role of the Caldicott Guardian in relation to a data breach within care settings Be able to implement good practice in handling Ensure data security is maintained when storing and accessing information information 2.2 Maintain and promote confidentiality in day-to-day communication 2.3 Maintain records that are up to date, complete, accurate and legible 3.
+Be able to support others to handle information 3.1 Support others to understand the need for secure handling of information 3.2 Support others to understand and contribute to records 4.
+Be able to support audit 4.1 Support audit processes in line with own role and responsibilities processes within own role and responsibilities manual systems

-1. Understand requirements for handling information in care settings
+- 1. Understand requirements for handling information in care settings

-1.1 Care settings could include:
+- 1.1 Care settings could include:

-• adult and children and young people's health settings
+- adult and children and young people's health settings

-• adult care settings
+- adult care settings

-2. Be able to implement good practice in handling information
+- 2. Be able to implement good practice in handling information

-2.1 Information must include:
+- 2.1 Information must include:

-- electronic systems - manual systems
+- electronic systems

-This unit must be assessed in line with Skills for Health assessment principles.
+This unit must be assessed in line with Skills for Health Assessment Principles.